Index

 Compared with benchmark

-The premature mortality rate among people with severe mental ill health has been increasing over time for both Hull and England.
+The premature mortality rate among people with severe mental ill health has been increasing over time for both Hull and England (by around one-fifth between 2015-17 and 2021-23 for both Hull and England).
 As the indicator examines mortality rate among people who have had contact with secondary mental health services in the last five years preceding death, it is possible that changes over time to the way services are run and access to services could influence the rate.
 It is possible that this could explain the increases over time, although it is also possible that the severity of mental ill health of service users could have increased over time.

 Compared with benchmark